Books with Teenage Characters

 Book Summary

 Life-long friends Benny and Eve grew up in the small Irish village of Knockglen during the 1950s.
-At the age of 17, they both head to university in Dublin, where their circle of friends expands to include beautiful Nan and handsome Jack.
+At the age of 17, they both head to university in Dublin, where their circle of friends expands to include beautiful Nan and handsome Jack, also 17-18 years old.
 But heartbreak and betrayal result when their worlds of Knockglen and Dublin collide, and long-hidden lies emerge that will test the bonds of their friendship.

 The Book Girls Say…